RI Beam Factory is open to the researchers in the field

 Submission of "Accelerator-Use Termination Report"

-Promptly after you finish your radioisotope use, you have to submit the signed/sealed "Sealed/Unsealed-Radioisotope Use Termination Report" to the RIBF Users Office by the internal mail or postal mail.
-Online submission will not be accepted.
+Promptly after you finish your radioisotope use, you have to submit the signed/sealed "Sealed/Unsealed-Radioisotope Use Termination Report" to the RIBF Users Office through the uploader (BOX).

 Accelerator-Use Termination Report [PDF

 Unsealed-Radioisotope Use Termination Report[PDF